safe-graph/GNN-FakeNews/README.md

 This repo includes the Pytorch-Geometric implementation of a series of Graph Neural Network (GNN) based fake news detection models.
-All [GNN models](#leader-board) are implemented and evaluated under the User Preference-aware Fake News Detection (UPFD) framework.
+All [GNN models](#user-guide) are implemented and evaluated under the User Preference-aware Fake News Detection ([UPFD](https://arxiv.org/pdf/2104.12259.pdf)) framework.
 The fake news detection problem is instantiated as a graph classification task under the UPFD framework.

 You can make reproducible run on [CodeOcean](https://codeocean.com/capsule/7305473/tree) without manual configuration.

 We welcome contributions of results of existing models and the SOTA results of new models based on our dataset.
-You can check the [benchmark](https://paperswithcode.com/dataset/upfd) hosted by PaperWithCode for implemented models and their performances.
+You can check the [benchmark](https://paperswithcode.com/dataset/upfd) hosted by PaperWithCode for SOTA models and their performances.

 If you use the code in your project, please cite the following paper: